Viewing source code that’s in the “wrong place”.

 Build Machine: XPS13

-First we need to create an application on the build machine and trying working with it on the test machine.
+First, we need to create an application on the build machine and try working with it on the test machine.

 I’m going to create exampleApp on the machine xps13 on drive D:\ in the dev directory.
 It’s an MFC application built with the standard MFC app project creation wizard.

 Drive D on xps13 is shared.
 Full path to the application: \\xps13\d\dev\exampleApp\exampleApp

 On the test machine, I’m going to create a similar directory structure to the test application, but it will only contain executable and PDB files.
 There will be no source code.